berkholz/PHPMailerTestapplication/README.md

 * subject - text of the mails subject
 * messagetext - text of the message

-You can load default values by clicking the "Load default" button.
+You can load default values by clicking the "Load defaults" button.
 To change these default values youcan edit the mail-config.php file.